carla-simulator/carla/Docs/adv_procedural_building_tool.md

 ## Opening the Procedural Building Tool

 Firstly, you need to add a procedural building actor to the scene.
-Navigate to `Content>Carla>Blueprints>LevelDesign` and drag the BP_ProceduralBuilding blueprint into your map.
+Navigate to `Content>Carla>Blueprints>LevelDesign` and drag the *BP_ProceduralBuilding* blueprint into your map.
+Move the asset to the position where you wish to visualize the building.
 Choose a place where you have space so you can see the result clearly.
 Then to open the tool, launch the Procedural Building tool by right clicking on the *UW_ProceduralBuilding* widget and selecting *Run editor utility widget* from the context menu.
 This will open the tool's interface.

 ![open_pb_tool](img/open_pb_tool.png)

+!!! note
+	You must complete this step before opening the tool, an instance of the *BP_ProceduralBuilding* blueprint must exist in the map before the tool can function.

 ## Base parameters